54 below

 in Seneca right now?
 Click

-here to enter a National Weather Service (NWS) site that will tell you both
+here to enter a National Weather Service (NWS) site that will tell you both the most

-interactive complex map of Eastern Oregon-Eastern Washington.
+complex map of Eastern Oregon-Eastern Washington.
+The trick of

-have temperatures next to them, eg. "30" showing 30
+next to them, eg. "30" showing 30 degrees F --- To find

-degrees F --- To find Seneca, hover on the crosses south of John
+Seneca, hover on the crosses south of John Day, and soon you'll

-Day, and soon you'll see the one showing a box of information
+see the one showing a box of information about Seneca.
+Smile,

-about Seneca.
-Smile, now you're a real Oregon weather nut!
+now you're a real Oregon weather nut!

 This photographer